JJtheNOOB/Ebay_pc_sale_analysis/README.md

-# Ebay Used PC parts sale analysis
+# Ebay Used PC Parts Sale Analysis

 __The problem & the situation:__
 - My previous pc no longer fulfills my needs of gaming, I bought new components and wanted to sell my old components.